 A revision of the auction rules to pay-as-bid pricing rather than uniform pricing has been adopted in the United Kingdom, and such a system has been proposed for the United States.
 In the payas-bid auction, each successful auction participant is paid their bid, and not the bid of the marginal unit accepted into the auction.
-The compensation paid to each generator is shown clearly in figure 7(b).
 Theory and practice have shown that such a change would ultimately accomplish nothing.
 In practice, each market participant knows the capacity of each plant, its heat rate, and the approximate price of fuel.
 Thus, all generators can estimate the MC of every available generation plant.
 If they assume that everyone will bid their plants at MC, it is straightforward to estimate the market clearing price for any level of demand.
 In a pay-as-bid auction, a generator would estimate that the MC of the plant required to produce the required level of electricity and bid their low priced generators just under this price.
-For example, if generator X has a baseload unit whose MC = \$15 and a shoulder unit whose MC = \$35 and the generator estimated that the market clearing price would be \$55, she would bid her two units at \$54.99.
+For example, if generator stimated that the market clearing price would be \$55, she would bid her two units at \$54.99.
 Thus, there is little difference between setting up the market as paying the market clearing price to everyone versus paying each generator what they bid.

 If the wholesale market for electricity cannot be made competitive, one solution would be to have, at most, a tiny proportion of the electricity sold in the auction market.
 The more generation that is under contract at average cost, the less electricity would have to be purchased in the auction and so the smaller would be the "excess" amount paid.
-The situation in California was particularly acute since there was almost no generation under contract.
+The situation in California was particularly acute since there was substantial generation not under contract.
 However, when California set out to negotiate long-term contracts, they were unable to secure supply at anything close to AC.
 While the California situation was somewhat atypical, there is no assurance that any company would be able to negotiate contracts at rates close to AC.